git-town/git-town/website/src/preferences/parent.md

 git-town-branch.<branch>.parent=<parent>
 ```

-Git Town stores the name of the parent branch for each feature branch in Git
+Configuration entries of this format store the name of the parent branch for
-configuration settings of the format `git-town-branch.<branch>.parent=<parent>`.
+each feature branch.
+You can ignore these configuration entries, Git Town
-Git Town maintains these entries as it creates and removes feature branches.
+maintains them as it creates and removes feature branches.